Myth of creativity: more reading

 ● Creativity Comes From Creative Types

-Those who work as designers, engineers in R&D or artists seem to be perceived as more creative; those who choose to work as accountants or civil servants are perceived to belong to some boring and serious tribe.
+Those who work as Designers, Engineers in R&D or Artists seem to be perceived as more creative; those who choose to work as Accountants or Public Servants are perceived to belong to some boring and serious group.
 Is this true?
 We are easily trapped in these perceptions ourselves.
-Almost all research shows that every person with normal intelligence can work creatively.
-This shows that we don’t have to limit ourselves in what we think and that we should break out of the old concepts.
+Almost every research shows that each person with average intelligence can work creatively.
+This shows that we don’t have to limit ourselves in what we think, and that we should break out of the old concepts.

 ● Money Is a Creativity Motivator